lostb1t/replex/README.md

 then access your proxy url http://0.0.0.0:3001

 fyi: this isnt a fully fledged proxy and doesnt aim to be.
-I suggest putting it behind a reverse proxy and only route the following paths (and subpaths) to this app.
+I suggest putting it behind a reverse proxy and only route the following paths (and it subpaths) to this app.

-- /hubs/promoted
-- /hubs/sections
-- /httplex
+- /hubs

 ![plot](./example.png)